kimdanny/blog/_posts/programming/2019-07-14-python-kwargs.md

 As you could check above, the parameter with two asterisk \**kwargs accepts multiple arguments that has a form of 'keyword=value' and stores those in a dictionary variable.

-Now, if you utilise .key() function, this can bring about really synergistic effect like below.
+Now, if you utilise .keys() function, this can bring about really synergistic effect like below.

 ```python
 def good_func(**kwargs):